a-vasilev/building-microservices/README.md

  Every microservice should be self contained and redeploying it should not    depend on any other microservice.
  ### Modeled around a business domain
  ### Automate every aspect
+ The benefit of the microservice architecture is that
  ### Hide implementation details
  ### Isolate failure
  ### Decentralize everything